 Sarasota University is committed to ensuring that students receive appropriate reasonable accommodations so they are supported in all aspects of their educational experience.
 Students who may need additional assistance should notify the Director of Admissions at the time of enrollment so that a plan to accommodate their needs may be developed.
 Appropriate notification should include submission of a completed and current ADA Reasonable Accommodation Request Form (Appendix D) with any associated documentation.
 Each request will be reviewed by the Director of the College of Education who then will determine the extent and nature of accommodations to be provided.
-The requesting student will be notified by the Director of the College of Education as to the conclusion of the review within 14 calendar days of the receipt of the student's request.
+The requesting student will be notified by the Director of the Student's request.
 Other appropriate university administrative personnel and/or faculty may participate in the review and determination at the request of the Director of the College of Education.